scoconno/scoconno.github.io/mind/personal2/notes.md

 ![image](leo.jpg)

-So consider the image of Leonardo Di Caprio.
+So, consider the image of Leonardo Di Caprio.
 Locke proposed that the famous actor is identical to that young boy because he has personal memories of what that boy experienced.
 If, for instance, the younger Leo spilled a drink during his first audition, only the adult Leo has the personal memory of the younger Leo's experiences.
 Of course, many others could have a factual memory of that event.
 But only the adult Leo remembers what it was like to be that younger Leo experiencing the spill.
 On this view, then, you are identical to your younger self because only you have the personal memories of what that younger person experienced.

 ## Objections to Version 1